Xinda (village)

-Xinda Village (新達里) is located in the eastern part of Syuejia District, Tainan City, Taiwan.
+Xinda Village (新達里) is in the eastern part of Syuejia District, Tainan City, Taiwan.
 It includes the areas formerly known as Xinsheng and Daming villages.
 As of June 2023, it had a population of 2,207 residents (1,139 males and 1,068 females) across 892 households.
 Xinda borders Xiaying District and is known for the scenic "Syuejia Green Tunnel".

 Etymology

 Xinda Village was formed by the merger of Xinsheng and Daming villages.

 Xinsheng Village was established in December 1945 (ROC Year 34) during an administrative reorganization.
 It combined the areas of Xinliao, Zhuangxingjiao, and Dingshanliao.
 The name "Xinsheng" (literally "new life") was chosen by local residents, emphasizing "Xinliao" (New Hamlet) and symbolizing renewal and vitality.

 Daming Village was located in the eastern outskirts of Syuejia District.
 The name "Daming" was chosen to express hopes for a prosperous and bright future.
 In 1968, when Syuejia was upgraded administratively, the area was designated as Daming Village.
 Daming comprised two settlements: Shanliao and Waliao.
 Shanliao (Mountain Hamlet) earned its name due to its elevated terrain and a formation of seven small hills, once known collectively as "Qixing Shanliao" (Seven Star Mountain Hamlet).
 Waliao (Tile Hamlet) was named after a red-tile three-section courtyard house (sanheyuan) built by Li Yaoqian, which was the only such structure in the area at the time.